Applegate Outdoor

 -

-Every camper needs to bring a water bottle, lunch, morning and afternoon snack, an extra set of clothes, sunscreen, a swimsuit, and extra shoes they don’t mind getting wet.
+Every camper needs to bring a water bottle, morning and afternoon snack, lunch, an extra set of clothes, sunscreen, a swimsuit, a towel, and extra shoes they don’t mind getting wet.

 -